-At Holt Primary School we aim through our ethos and key values to promote the spiritual, moral, social and cultural development of our children, while also promoting and developing their understanding of British Values.
-We provide rich and varied opportunities and experiences for our children through our creative curriculum, so that they can become well-rounded, confident lifelong learners who will make a positive contribution to society in modern Britain and the wider world.
+At Holt Primary School we aim to provide a carefully sequenced curriculum which includes rich and varied experiences for our children, so that they can become well-rounded, confident lifelong learners who will make a positive contribution to society in modern Britain and the wider world.

 Agreed whole school rules and an expectation that our children demonstrate the highest standards of behaviour ensure it is a safe, happy and caring environment.
 Children are taught to understand their rights and the responsibilities, to respect and value themselves and others.
-They have a voice within school, through our school and eco council and contribute to the wider life of the school and community as Youth Parliament representatives, sporting, eco council members and digital ambassadors.
+They have a voice within school, through our School Council and contribute to the wider life of the school and community as Youth Parliament representatives and Young Ambassadors.

 Excellence and enjoyment is at the heart of everything we do.
 Learning at our school is purposeful, creative, and fun.
 We want all of the children to develop a life-long love of learning that prepares them for their futures.